lex-node/governance/constitution/constitution.md

 4.20.
 The following discretionary On-Chain parameters will be governed by the Foundation in order to fulfil the targets set by the Council in 6.8: BaseRelaysPerPOKT & StabilityAdjustment.
 The Foundation will anchor around the Council’s targets according to a 14-day average; if the actual relay price exceeds this target range temporarily, the Foundation can ignore it, but if the range is exceeded on average for 14 days, the Foundation must respond.

 4.21.
-The SupportedBlockchains parameter will not be governed through voting, but instead according to the Network ID configuration choices of Voters.
-The Foundation will add Network IDs to the whitelist if 5% of Voters have configured their App or Node to include the Network ID.
+The SupportedBlockchains parameter will not be governed through voting, but instead according to the Network ID configuration choices of Council Members.
+The Foundation will add Network IDs to the whitelist if 5% of Council Members have configured their App or Node to include the Network ID.
 PUPs can still be submitted for this parameter to draw attention to new eligible Network IDs.

 4.22.
 All other On-Chain parameters not specified above will be governed using Majority Approval, in votes lasting 7 days.

-#### Removing Voters
+#### Removing Council Members

 4.11.
-Voters can be removed by the Council for 5 violations of this Constitution.
-A Voter’s violation count is inclusive of:
+Council Members can be removed by the Council for 5 violations of this Constitution.
+A Council Member’s violation count is inclusive of:
   * **settlements** = 0.5 violations
   * **lost Aragon Court rulings** = 1 violation
   * **violation of Principles** = 2 violations, where an action will qualify as violating the Principles if it is successfully challenged on such grounds by any other member of the Council using Aragon Agreements, and a vote in favor of an action will retroactively qualify as violating the Principles if deemed so by Supermajority Approval in a Signaling Vote.

 4.12.
-Voters who were removed pursuant to the preceding Article 4.11 will not be permitted to re-join unless they first successfully achieve Supermajority Approval in a Signaling Vote.
+Council Members who were removed pursuant to the preceding Article 4.11 will not be permitted to re-join unless they first successfully achieve Supermajority Approval in a Signaling Vote.

 #### Right to Exit

 4.13.
 While the barrier to entering the Council is intended to provide a robust defense against time-based attack vectors such as vote renting, the barrier to exit is intentionally minimal.
-Any Voter can exit the Council at any time by burning their Voting Token, unless a proposal to burn their token is already pending.
+Any Council Member can exit the Council at any time by burning their Voting Token, unless a proposal to burn their token is already pending.

 #### Redeeming/Burning Governance Stakes

 4.14.
-If a Voter burns their own token, their Governance Stake will be redeemed; if a Voter has their token burned by the Council, their Governance Stake will be forfeited (burned).
+If a Council Member burns their own token, their Governance Stake will be redeemed; if a Council Member has their token burned by the Council, their Governance Stake will be forfeited (burned).

 4.15.
 Whichever account has the On-Chain Council Treasury permissions will be responsible for executing redemptions/burning.